sshiva-sri/Distracted-Drivers/README.md

 Parameters calculation:
 ___________________________

+For convolution layers the Parameters calculation is as follows:
 No of parameters = Input layer * 	filter size * no of filters + bias
 ____________________________________________________________________
 conv2d_1 	params=320